sgeos/sgeos.github.io/_posts/2016-02-16-ion-dtn-as-a-service-on-freebsd.markdown

 The **iondtn** service will also be configured to start when the machine boots.
 This functionality can be disabled.

+This post is follow up to [Getting Started with ION-DTN 3.4.0 on FreeBSD][freebsd-ion].

 ## Software Versions

 {% highlight sh %}